 3. Mikoyan MiG-31 Foxhound

-The MiG-31 was such a successful aircraft that it is still in use today.
+The MiG-31 was such a successful aircraft that these fighter jets are still in use today.
 As the Foxhound was never exported, only the Russian Air Force has access to the MiG-31.

 4. North American XB-70 Valkyrie